opensearch-project/documentation-website/_aggregations/metric/weighted-avg.md

 Optionally, you can specify the following parameters:

 - `format`: A numeric format to apply to the output value
-- `value_type`: A type hint for the values if using scripts or unmapped fields
+- `value_type`: A type hint for the values when using scripts or unmapped fields

 For the value or weight, you can specify the following parameters: